 Landlords letting out a room in this way can benefit from a further £7,500 tax-free allowance from this rental income.
-Obviously, the relief won’t be claimable by all Airbnb hosts, but it’s a valuable extra tax break for those who are wanting to rent out just one room in their main residence.
+Obviously, the relief won’t be claimable by all Airbnb hosts, but it’s a valuable tax break for those who want to rent out just one room in their main residence.

 An example of working out the Rent a Room Scheme

 Mark earns £20,000 per year from his main job.
 As an employee he pays tax at 20% on anything he earns over his personal allowance (currently £12,570).
 In this case, the amount of income subject to tax is £7,430.
 His employer deducts the tax each time they pay him.

 Mark also rents out a room in his house through Airbnb.
 Thanks to the Rent a Room Relief scheme, he can make an additional £7,500 maximum income and not need to pay any tax on it.